Touro University System Sexual Misconduct Policy for New York Campuses

 By only sharing personally identifiable information with individuals on a need-to-know basis, without the inclusion of identifying information about the victim (to the extent possible), the institution will maintain as confidential any accommodations or protective measures provided to the victim, to the extent that maintaining such confidentiality would not impair the ability of Touro to provide the accommodations or protective measures.

-8.0 RETALIATION
+8.0 Retaliation

 Retaliation is any kind of reprisal, adverse action, or negative action taken against an individual because he or she has: